Image Collection: Noncancerous, Precancerous and Cancerous Tumors

 30. Picture of Dermatofibroma

-Dermatofibroma: A common type of benign skin tumor that is small, slow-growing, typically firm, red-to-brown and most often on the legs.
+Dermatofibroma: A common type of benign skin tumor that is small, slow-growing, typically firm, red-to-brown bump, seen most often on the legs.
 Also called a fibrous histiocytoma.
-They can grow up to about 1 cm (less than a half inch) in diameter.
+It can grow up to about 1 cm (less than a half inch) in diameter.
 A dermatofibroma consists of a proliferation of scar-like tissue within the deeper layers of the skin (dermis).

 The cause of dermatofibromas is unknown.
 They are usually single but sometimes may be multiple.
 Simple excision is curative.